San Antonio Trusts Planning Attorney

 People who own multiple pieces of real estate, real estate in more than one state, their own business, or even a share in a business should strongly consider a living revocable trust.
 Additionally, people who simply want to protect their beneficiaries from having to deal with the probate process should consider a revocable trust.

-What are the Advantages and Disadvantages of a Revocable Living Trust in Texas?
+What are the Advantages and Disadvantages of a Living Revocable Trust in Texas?

 Pro: The Assets Within the Trust Avoid Probate